 Typically does not operate from Friday afternoon until Saturday evening.

-Requires a valid driver's license and IDP.
-Big multinational corporations operate.
+Requires a valid driving'a driver's license and IDP.
+Major international companies operate.

 Available, but less frequent for tourists due to traffic.

-Tel-O-Fun bike share at depots, or private hires by the sea promenade.
+Tel-O-Fun bike share at stations, or private rentals along the beach promenade.

 Numerous guided walking excursions concentrate on Bauhaus architecture, Old Jaffa, street art, and food.